 I co-founded International Feminist Journal of Politics in 1999 and it thrives and grows through the international collective and collaborative work of women and men.
 Change requires the commitment of institutions and individuals of all kinds and often starts with small steps.
 There is real value in any creative moves we can make to explore women’s views about the kinds of science, engineering and technology they want to be part of.

-Professor Gillian Youngs is Dean of the Faculty of Arts and Humanities, with applied research and industry expertise in the creative arts and design as driver for innovation.
+Professor Gillian Youngs previously held the positon of Dean of the Faculty of Arts and Humanities, with applied research and industry expertise in the creative arts and design as driver for innovation.
 Professor Youngs is also co-founder International Feminist Journal of Politics and continues to serve on its Senior Advisory Council.